Are you wondering how to add a sitemap XML to Google Search Console? Learning this valuable skill is extremely important for SEO.

 What Is A Sitemap?

-A sitemap is a file you place within your domain with information about pages, videos, and other files on your site, and the relationships between them.
+An XML sitemap is a file you place within your domain with information about pages, videos, and other files on your site, and the relationships between them.

 There are four main types of sitemaps: